CarineRey/caars/README.md

 ### sample-sheet

-amalgam needs in input a sample sheet file.
+caars needs in input a sample sheet file.

 This file is composed of 10 tabulated delimited columns with headers:
   * Sample ID: an unique identifiant (3 capital letters is recommended)